 Controlling and monitoring user access to sensitive systems and data is vital to maintaining a secure environment.
 Keep access limited to only those who require it for essential job functions and maintain stringent password requirements that meet industry standards.
 Strengthening the authentication required to use company email accounts, systems and software programs on personal devices (i.e., mobile phones, iPads, personal laptops, etc.) is particularly important as new technologies and devices are introduced.
 Continually monitoring user activity of everyone with access to sensitive data helps to proactively identify any suspicious or unsafe actions.

 Physical security has long been a key component to safeguarding sensitive data.
-It’s important for employees at all levels within an organization to engage in practices that keep physical environments, both at home and facilities secure.
+It’s important for employees at all levels within an organization to engage in practices that keep physical environments secure – in facility buildings as well as at home.

 While physical security measures, such as utilizing a key card system to prevent unauthorized office entry are important, remote employees also need guidance on best practices to ensure that information remains secure in an at-home working environment.
 Taking advantage of cybersecurity technologies such as a virtual private network (VPN) can help to reduce the risk of a data breach.